 Swedish massage is the most commonly known type of massage.
 It involves long, fluid strokes and kneading of muscles to bring about a deep state of relaxation.
-Physical and emotional stress can build up in the body and result in muscular "holding patterns" which can cause pain, tension and dysfunction (i.e. headaches, irritable bowel syndrome, and insomnia to name a few).
+Physical and emotional stress can build up in the body and result in pain, tension and dysfunction (i.e. headaches, irritable bowel syndrome, and insomnia to name a few).
 Normal stress hormones also build up in muscles over time and Swedish massage strokes help mechanically flush these toxic chemicals out of the body.
 Swedish massage can create a healing opportunity for the body to release held tension and allow one to reclaim a healthy state of balance.

 Integrative massage, sometimes called *Medical Massage, involves a combination of many techniques which are used to address a specific area of concern, such as neck or shoulder pain.
 In addition to the techniques mentioned above, this can include Neuromuscular Therapy (focused pressure to release tender points), and Sports Massage (contracting and stretching of specific muscles).
 Techniques are chosen based on each client's individual situation and what the tissue requires for healing.
 Home care may be recommended to help maintain the benefits of the massage session.

 *Client may wear exercise shorts and a tank top for medical massage appointments.

 Massage Sessions by Appointment:

 Wednesday, Thursday and Friday

-If you are calling or emailing to schedule and appointment, please give your preferred day and time of appointment along with your name and phone number and I will respond to your message quickly.
+When calling, emailing, or texting to schedule and appointment, please give your preferred day and time of appointment along with your name and number and I will respond to your message quickly.